dotnet/csharplang/meetings/working-groups/field-keyword/FK-2024-08-07 Nullability analysis with the `field` keyword.md

 ## Constructor initialization

-In C# today, a non-nullable auto property is required to be initialized in the constructor.
-We will preserve this requirement for all field-backed properties.
-This requirement is in the form of the existing warning "CS8618: Non-nullable property 'Prop' must contain a non-null value when exiting constructor."
+In C# today, a non-nullable auto property which has no property initializer and is not marked `required` is forced to be initialized in the constructor.
+We will preserve this enforcement for all field-backed properties.
+This enforcement is in the form of the existing warning "CS8618: Non-nullable property 'Prop' must contain a non-null value when exiting constructor."

 Initializing the property this way, by calling the setter in the constructor, will appease the requirement.
 This is the case even though a manually implemented setter of a field-backed property does not guarantee that the backing field is actually initialized: